Website Navigation

 Readmit Applicants

-Former students who were not enrolled in the University for the Spring 2023 semester must apply for readmission before summer session registration.
-Information, as well as the “Application for Readmission,” is located at https://www.xula.edu/readmission.
+Former students who were not enrolled in the University for the Spring 2025 semester must apply for readmission prior to summer session registration.
+Information, as well as the “Application for Readmission” is located at https://www.xula.edu/readmission.

 Transient/Visiting Applicants

-Students may apply as non-degree-seeking students at Xavier University and, if admitted, are eligible for enrollment on a term-by-term basis in the College of Arts and Sciences undergraduate program.
+Students may apply as non-degree seeking students at Xavier University and, if admitted, are eligible for enrollment on a term-by-term basis in the undergraduate program in the College of Arts and Sciences.
 Applications must be submitted and approved through the Office of Admissions.
-All required documents should be submitted at least two (2) weeks before the selected term.
+All required documents should be submitted at least two (2) weeks prior to the selected term.

 • Visiting (Transient) Students who are degree-seeking students at another institution may apply for enrollment at Xavier.
 Visiting students must obtain approval from their home institution for transfer credit from Xavier.
 Approval is dependent on verification that the student is in good academic standing.